 Concentrating in engineering or scientific disciplines at Harvard can lead to a diversity of career opportunities.
 You may choose to pursue graduate study to become more specialized in your chosen field, or to focus on teaching or research.
-Opportunities can be found in government laboratories and research centers, as well as agencies and political institutions.
 From an industry perspective, both scientific and non-scientific organizations value the quantitative, analytical, and logical reasoning skills developed as an undergraduate in the College.

 Finding Internships